Specialization in Theological English, American Culture, and Spiritual Formation

 ACS105 - Theological Terminology

-If you are an international student transferring your visa status to Biblical (Category A), you must be accepted into one of our degree programs.
+If you are an international student transferring your visa status to BTS (Category A), you must be accepted into one of our degree programs.
 If you are an international student that does not require transfer of your visa status (Category B), you do not need to apply for a degree program.
 Here are the requirements for application:

 Category A Students